deel-ai/LARD/README.md

 </div>
 <br>

-❗️ **Important:** This generation will create a folder, in which the `.yaml` file produced at step #2 must be copied, to obtain a directory organized like the example on the right:
+❗️ **Important:** This generation will create a folder, in which the `.yaml` file produced at step #2 must be copied or moved, to obtain a directory organized like the example on the right.

 ## 3. Automatic labeling
 - 🔥 [Notebook - **Labeling**](02_labeling.ipynb)